asdadof/CS50/README.md

 # CS50
-This is all my projects and worksets from harvards CS50 course
+This is all my projects and problemsets from harvards CS50 course